 - Select Shut Down.

-- Once the Mac shut downs completely, press and Hold the Power button to turn it on.
+- Once the Mac shuts down completely, press and hold the Power button to turn it on.

 - And immediately hold down the Shift Key until the login window shows up.